davidpelaez/fbdoorman/README.md

 Facebook.yml
 -----

-You should create de Facebook.yml inside config folder, this is what it should look like.
+You should create facebook.yml inside config folder, this is what it should look like.

 :app_id: #Get this from http://www.facebook.com/developers/createapp.php
 :secret: #from FB